 §745.125.
 Are additional exemption criteria required for an educational facility that provides residential child care?

-Yes, if your educational facility offers residential child care, then you must meet the criteria in §745.119 of this title (relating to What educational facilities are exempt from Licensing regulation?) and the following additional criteria to be exempt from our regulation:
+Yes, if your educational facility offers residential child care, then you must meet the criteria in §745.119 of this division (relating to What educational facilities are exempt from Licensing regulation?) and the following additional criteria to be exempt from our regulation:

 (1) Parents must retain primary responsibility for financial support, health problems, or serious personal problems of the students; and

-(2) The provision of residential child care must be solely for the purpose of facilitating the student's participation in the educational program and must not exist apart from the educational aspect of the facility.
+(2) The provision of residential child care must be solely for facilitating the student's participation in the educational program and must not exist apart from the educational aspect of the facility.

 §745.127.
-What does an accrediting organization need to submit to Licensing to determine exemption from regulation for its educational facilities under §745.119(4) of this title (relating to What educational facilities are exempt from Licensing regulation?)?
+What does an organization need to submit to Licensing to determine exemption from regulation for member educational facilities under §745.119(4) of this division (relating to What educational facilities are exempt from Licensing regulation?)?

-The organization to which educational facilities belong must send the following to us:
+The organization to which an educational facility belongs must send the following to us:

 (1) Documentation that the organization has its own health, safety, fire, and sanitation standards that are equal to those required for licensed operations, or documentation that the organization requires members to comply with state, county, or municipal health, safety, fire, and sanitation codes;

-(2) A plan to ensure that members comply with either the health, safety, fire, and sanitation standards of the organization or the health, safety, and fire codes of the state, county, or municipality.
+(2) A monitoring plan to ensure that members comply with either the health, safety, fire, and sanitation standards of the organization or the health, safety, and fire codes of the state, county, or municipality.
 We must review the monitoring plan of the organization; and

-(3) A list of names and addresses of current members.
-This list must be updated when new members are accredited or educational facilities cease to be members.
+(3) A current list of names and addresses of members every six months.

 §745.129.
 What miscellaneous programs are exempt from Licensing regulation?